 Next, trim the leaves off of each ramp where the green stem turns into oniony bulb and put the leaves into a paper bag or other container with a small moist towel or paper towel (this will keep them fresh) and store them in your fridge.
 Save the little bulbs for eating fresh, cooking, pickling, etc.

-Once you get yourself some ramps, you need to know some handy ways to process, store, and preserve them.
-Drying and dehydrating is one of the best ways to store the leaves, and pickling is probably my favorite way to store the bulbs.
+If you have a lot of wild leeks, you need to know some ways to process, store, and preserve them.
+Drying and dehydrating is a good way to store the leaves, and pickling is probably my favorite way to store the bulbs.

-There's also different recipes, along the lines of pickling, like fermenting and shelf-stable sauces like my famous ramp sriracha-style sauce that you can use.
+There's also different recipes like fermenting and shelf-stable sauces like my famous ramp leaf fermented sriracha .
 There's a whole world of oniony goodness to explore.